Skip to main content

 Stevie Trinko

-Stevie studied psychology and neuroscience at the University of North Carolina – Asheville.
-After completing her bachelor’s in 2020, she entered a masters program for Licensed Mental Health Counseling.
+Stevie Trinko, LMHCA, studied psychology and neuroscience at the University of North Carolina – Asheville.
+After completing her bachelor’s in 2020, she completed a masters program for Licensed Mental Health Counseling.
 During her undergraduate years, she developed an interest in mindfulness and meditation and its application to mental health counseling.
 She presented research on this topic at UNC – Asheville’s research symposium in 2019.
 Since graduation, she has worked with children on the autism spectrum.
 She has lived in Asheville since 2017 and loves to create art, rock climb, and spend time outdoors.
 Stevie is also a licensed yoga instructor and enjoys teaching classes.

 Celeste Joyce-McDermott